Our website uses cookies for statistical purposes.

 • the address of the branch’s registered office in the Austrian city where it will operate;

-• the branch’s representative (not necessary to be an Austrian resident).
+• the branch’s representative (not necessarily an Austrian resident).

-In 2023, after registering with the Commercial Registry, the branch created in Austria must also apply for registration for VAT, even though the tax authorities were already announced regarding the new incorporation.
+In 2024, after registering with the Commercial Registry, the branch created in Austria must also apply for registration for VAT, even though the tax authorities were already announced about the new incorporation.

-Our company registration advisors in Austria can help with the preparation of the documents needed to submit with the Companies Register.
+Our company registration advisors in Austria can help with the preparation of the documents needed to submit to the Companies Register.

 • 20% value-added tax; reduced rates of 10% and 13% also apply, and some types of goods and services are subject to 0% (such as exports);

-• social security contributions, given the fact that the branch will have employees in Austria; these can vary, however, the employer’s contribution can amount to 21.13% of the salary paid to the employee.
+• social security contributions, given the fact that the branch will have employees in Austria; these can vary, however, the employer’s contribution can amount to 21.03% of the salary paid to the employee, up to a certain monthly cap.

 A bank account must be opened by the foreign company in the name of the branch.
-For this, the foreign company’s representative must come in person in Austria.
+For this, the foreign company’s representative must come in person to Austria.

 Even though it is not considered a legal entity, the same taxes must be paid, and annual accounts must be filed every year.
 Also, VAT returns must be submitted every month or quarterly.
 The financial statements of the foreign company must be submitted to the Companies Register.
 Annual audits are necessary for this type of business.